-10. Additional situations involving children:
+5. Additional situations involving minors:

 - a.
 Unborn Children: Include the unborn child/children of a pregnant woman in household size on the household's application. - b.
 Children of Divorced Couples -In accordance with Health First Colorado policy, under CICP, children of parents who have joint custody should be counted in both parents' households. - c.
 Children in School Include children age 18 years or older who are attending high school or college and whose parents support them, on the parents' application.
 DO NOT count any income the child may earn; financial support does not need to be demonstrated for the child that is 18 years of age and in high school or in college. - d.
-Disabled Children Include a child with disabilities, regardless of age, on the parent's application if the parents support the child.
-If the disabled child is Health First Colorado eligible, the child cannot receive medical care through the CICP, but should be included in household size.
-Exception: An adult child with a disability and gainfully employed must complete a separate application. - e.
+Disabled Children Include a child with disabilities, regardless of age, on the parents' application if the parents support the child.
+If the disabled child is Health First Colorado eligible, the child cannot receive medical care through the CICP, but

+- should be included in household size.
+Exception: An adult child with a disability who is gainfully employed must complete a separate application. - e.
 Adult Children Adult children (defined as 18 years or older) living at home can be counted in the household size only if the entire household is listed on the application, and the adult child receives 50% of their support from the responsible party.
-If the adult child has an income, and is not in school, the amount must be included in determining the household financial status.
-Adult children may submit their own application if they desire, but in this case would not be included on the household application for income or household size. - f.
-Newborns use the mother's Social Security number up to the age of 1 year. - g.
-Household Members Eligible for CHP+ Any household member eligible for CHP+ is included in the household size calculation for the CICP.
+If the adult child has an income and is not in school, the amount must be included in determining the household financial status.
+Adult children may submit their own application if they desire, but in this case, would not be included on the household application for income or household size. - 6.
+Communal Groups: Do not include unrelated members of religious orders and communal living groups on the same application.
+Each unrelated member must complete a separate application. - 7.
+Household Members Outside of Colorado: If a household member lives outside of Colorado, including in a foreign country, that individual is not a Colorado resident.
+However, the member can be counted in household size if the responsible party demonstrates or attests that they provide more than 50% of the member's support. - 8.
+Household Members Eligible for SSI, Child Support, or Foster Care: Include household members receiving cash assistance.
+Household members receiving only cash assistance can receive care under the CICP if they are not Health First Colorado or CHP+ eligible. - 9.
+Household Members Eligible for Health First Colorado or CHP+: Household members eligible for Health First Colorado or CHP+ cannot receive care under the CICP but can be included in the household size calculation.